What is WordPress?

-Originally WordPress was created as an improved alternative to b2.
-Allowing better display, and more customisation of the content and how it was displayed.
+Originally WordPress was created as an alternative to b2.
+Allowing more customisation of the content and how it was displayed on the web pages.

 The code for WordPress is open-source, with hundreds of developers from all corners of the globe working on it.
 Being open source also means you can use it for anything, from your own personal travel blog, or a major CMS (content management system) for a worldwide organisation.